vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_BackupShard.md

 ```
       --allow-primary      Allow the primary of a shard to be used for the backup.
 WARNING: If using the builtin backup engine, this will shutdown mysqld on the primary and stop writes for the duration of the backup.
       --concurrency uint   Specifies the number of compression/checksum jobs to run simultaneously. (default 4)
+      --upgrade_safe       Whether to use innodb_fast_shutdown=0 for the backup so it is safe to use for MySQL upgrades.
   -h, --help               help for BackupShard
 ```